apache/kafka/docker/README.md

             - For abc.def, use KAFKA_ABC_DEF
             - For abc-def, use KAFKA_ABC___DEF
             - For abc_def, use KAFKA_ABC__DEF
-- Hence order of precedence of properties is the follwing:-
+- Hence order of precedence of properties is the following:-
     - Env variable (highest)
     - File input
     - Default (lowest)